-Climate change is an unparalleled challenge for our world, one where banks also have a role to play.
+With regard to climate action: climate change is an unparalleled challenge for our world, one where banks also have a role to play, which ties into the first focal point mentioned above.
 We explain our efforts with regards to climate change in more detail on ing.com.
-With regard to financial health, our policies, as well as our broader business ambitions, are structured around embedded social, ethical and environmental criteria.
-These are aimed at improving the resilience of people by helping them with financial decision-making in a fast-changing world (this is further explained on ing.com).
+The second focal point is about improving the resilience of people by helping them with financial decision-making in a fast-changing world (this is further explained on ing.com).
+An extensive Environmental and Social Risk (ESR) policy framework is in place to guide our decisions on client and deal engagement.
+Under Our stance our stakeholders can find a clear explanation of how we apply these criteria and why we do (or do not) finance certain sectors/activities.